-Reef Catchments is the project manager engaging with these commercial-scale operators to work collectively towards catchment water quality improvements.
+Reef Catchments works as the project manager to engage with commercial-scale operators to work collectively towards improvement of the quality of catchment water.

 The RCL Grazing Project Officer will work with the Janes Creek graziers to assist with property planning and to provide advice on ways to improve the quality of runoff water.
 MAPS will work with the Janes Creek cane growers and contract harvesters to provide an extension to reduce the risk of nutrient, pesticides, and sediment loss.

 Landholders will monitor water quality outcomes within the catchment.

 Due to the success of the original Janes Creek project that concluded in June 2020, Reef Catchments was successful in negotiating ongoing funding from the Department of Environment and Science to continue on-ground activities and monitoring in the Janes Creek catchment until June 2021.
 These activities include:

 - Water quality monitoring including autosampler, urban, on-farm treatment train, landholder sampling and demonstration sites.

 - Two grazing incentives grants.